 Anterior to the aorta and azygos vein and in between the lungs lies the heart.
 Due to its inferolateral orientation in the thorax, the right atrium and ventricle face anteriorly, while the left atrium and ventricle face posteriorly.
 The ascending aorta is seen emerging from the left ventricle.
 The ribs, sternum and muscles of the chest wall also appear more distinctly.

 Understanding the anatomy of the thorax can be challenging.
-Why don’t you use Kenhub’s atlas, video and quizzes to ease your learning?
+Why don’t you use Kenhub’s learning materials to ease your learning?
 They are right here for you:

 Abdomen cross section